 All you need to work out the purely maths forecast is the win odds for your two selections.

 Most bookies don’t tell you the forecast odds upfront, but one that does is bet365.
 I recommend placing your horse racing bets with them.
-They also have a £200 bonus for new customers.

 Straight forecast – The most basic and popular forecast.
 With this bet you try to predict the first and second finisher of the event in the correct order.
 For example you must say Horse A will finish in first place and Horse B will finish second.
 You receive no pay-out for just one of these predictions happening.